-When faced with a frosty forecast, the first instinct for horse owners might be to barricade your horse inside the warm stables in a well-made fortress of hay, underfloor heating and a mound of blankets.
+When faced with a frosty forecast, the first instinct for horse owners might be to barricade your horse inside the warm stable.
 However, as much as this sounds like the ideal defence against the cold, it’s not the best course of action.

-Making sure your horse keeps warm over winter involves continuing with a frequent, slightly diluted exercise routine, regular upkeep of stable conditions and using high quality horse blankets.
+Making sure your horse keeps warm over winter involves a good routine.
+Slightly diluted exercise schedule, regular upkeep of stable conditions and using high quality horse blankets.

 So to answer the blizzard of questions around the topic – What happens to my horse’s coat in winter?
 Is blanketing really necessary?
 Does diet need to change radically?
 How warm should my stable be? – at Country & Stable we’ve put together a handy guide to winter wellbeing.

 What happens to a horse’s coat in winter….